The Case for Continuing Education

 The second challenge facing the perpetuity of today’s wood window is its modern mechanism for raising and lowering the sash, and most importantly, for keeping the sash at its intended position.
 Whereas first-generation windows ran up and down in simple channels (held in place by pegs), and second-generation windows were of the weight-and-chain variety, modern windows run up and down on something called sash liners.
 These are concealed and inaccessible tracks, usually made of plastic.
 Instead of chains and counterbalances, the windows are held in position by leaf springs, which fatigue over time.

 The finger-jointed pine materials and mechanics of modern window both work against the durability of currently manufactured products.
 While I’ve been telling my stories and recommending painted wood windows for years, I feel we’ve gotten a bit lucky in that clients have often opted for a more cost-effective option, windows clad in aluminum or fabricated entirely out of synthetic material.
-For die-hard preservation cases when budgets are elastic, we can still specify custom-fabricated historically accurate windows, either weight and chain, or reproductions of pegged colonial era windows – both of which can last generations.
+For die-hard preservation cases when budgets are elastic, we can still specify custom-fabricated historically accurate windows, either weight and chain, or reproductions of pegged colonial era windows – both of which can last generations; but for the rest, we’ve moved on.

-With some humility, I realize my nostalgic bias for historic windows has evolved and been tempered by continuing education.
+With both humility and wisdom, I realize my nostalgic bias for historic windows has been tempered by continuing education.